Do I need planning permission?

 When you are ready to transform your home, take time to:

 Read our free advice guides about working with an architect and doing improvement work on your house, check whether you need a party wall agreement.
+If you are doing an improvement project that involves planning permission without the help of an architect, you may wish to consider using a Planning Consultant.
 Then use our Plentific tool to find the right tradesman in your area.
 If you already have someone in mind, based on recommendation, then please do take the time to double check their credentials using our free service.
 It’s boring we know but it will give you that extra peace of mind and could save you an awful lot of time and hassle.